EmoryAir/EmoryAir.github.io/documentation/LowCostSensorSchematics.md

 * [LCD Display](https://www.adafruit.com/product/1447)
 * A single D battery
 * Rubber Bands
+* USB cable
+* Laptop or monitor

 Some things to note: You do not have to use these links.
 These are just a few trusted links found by the lab.
 If you are looking for a different LCD display make sure you find one with a soldered header.
 We will not provide explaination for how to solder your electronics (if this is something you want to do, however, by all means power to you).

 ### Set-up
 Set-up for the sensor is as follows:
 Make sure you have all necessary components (links for purchase can be found above), laser particle sensor, Arduino, breadboard, LCD display, wire packet, battery.
 The following image can be used as a guide for sensor assembly (but a step-by-step guide can be found below if you do not want to try the asembly on your own).
-The wire column indicates the necessary wire color, the second column indicates what you are connecting and where on the breadboard one must initially insert the wire.
+The wire column indicates the wire color we used (although colors are arbitrary so do not fret over this), the second column indicates what you are connecting and where on the breadboard one must initially insert the wire.
 The third column indicates what you are connecting to and where the other end of the wire should be inserted.

 <img src="https://github.com/EmoryAir/EmoryAir.github.io/blob/Low_cost_schema/images/Low_Cost_Schema.png" width="250" height ="200">